kschan0214/sepia.documentation/getting_started/Installation.rst

 Compatibility
 -------------

-SEPIA is developed mainly in MATLAB R2016b in Linux.
-In general, all methods should compatible with earlier MATLAB versions.
+SEPIA is developed mainly in MATLAB R2016b in Linux and macOS.
+In general, all methods should compatible with earlier MATLAB versions up to R2014b.
 Most of the methods should also compatible with MATLAB R2017a or later, and other OS, except the following functions/algorithms

-- DICOM reader
 - Laplacian Boundary Value (LBV) for background field removal
 - Graphcut for phase unwrapping